dfinity/interface-spec/spec/index.md

 The following algorithm looks up a `path` in a certificate, and returns either

--   the value
+-   `Found v`: the requested `path` has an associated value `v` in the tree,

--   `Absent`, if the value is guaranteed to be absent in the original state tree,
+-   `Absent`: the requested path is not in the tree,

--   `Unknown`, if this partial view does not include information about this path, or
+-   `Unknown`: it cannot be syntatically determined if the requested `path` was pruned or not; i.e., there exist two trees (one containing the requested path and one *not* containing the requested path) from which the given tree was obtained by pruning some subtrees,

--   `Error`, if the path does not make sense for this certificate:
+-   `Error`: the requested path does not have an associated value in the tree, but the requested path is in the tree:

 ```html